1.1 As You read these Terms, please note that the following phrases shall have the following meanings:

 13.6 Security Inspections

 You shall submit to any security screening checks or requirements placed on passengers by Government or airport officials or by Us.
 This shall include all information We are required to produce to comply with Advanced Passenger Information requirements (see Article 27 (Advanced Passenger Information)).

 easyJet operates an allocated seating system, according to which seat You have selected, or which has been pre-selected for You, You will be allocated a boarding group on check-in, either online or at the airport. easyJet operates a priority boarding system.

 14.2.1 Once onboard, seats You may have chosen may need to be changed for operational or safety reasons.
-Please follow the instructions of the cabin crew in this regard (see Article 14.3 (Seating, Seating Exceptions) below).
+Please follow the instructions of the cabin crew in this regard (see Article 14.3 (Seating exceptions) below).

-14.2.2 We appreciate that there are some passengers who require specific assistance with boarding and seating.
+We appreciate that there are some passengers who require specific assistance with boarding and seating.
 Please advise Our check-in and gate staff of Your requirements and We will do Our best to provide more time for You to board and be seated.
-Please refer to Article 10 (Passengers with Specific Requirements – Disability, Medical and Health) and the Specific Requirements page for further information.
+Please refer to Article 10 (Passengers with Specific Requirements – Disability, Medical and Health

 14.3 Seating exceptions

 For safety reasons, there are some seats that are not suitable for all passengers.
 These are located in the front row of the aircraft, at the overwing exits, and in the last row.
 Anyone seated in these seats may be required, and must be physically able, to assist the cabin crew in the highly unlikely event of an emergency evacuation.
 For more information about this please see Our Allocated Seating FAQs

 14.3.2 We reserve the right to re-allocate seats for safety or operational reasons.